22 Half Moon Street

 Inexplicably, before she could gain control over her hand, she reached out and stroked the dark, tempting ruff of his whiskers.
 She traced a faint, cream-colored scar that ran along the edge of a powerful jawline.
 Her touch stopped his conversation mid-sentence.

 What inexplicable behavior!
 But this is how she had become with him.
 Heat flushed her cheeks and she withdrew her hand from his face.
-Shaking her head, even managing an uneasy laugh, she apologized.
-“I don’t know what came over me, please excuse . . .”
+She shook her head––even managed an uneasy laugh––as she apologized.
+“I don’t know what came over me, please excuse––”

 “No, please, continue.”
 Covering her hand with his, he guided her fingers over the stubble below his cheekbone to his handsome, well-formed mouth.
 Her gaze lingered on his generous bottom lip and the upper, with its strong cupid’s bow.
 Another scorching flush of heat crept up her neck.
 Gently, he turned her hand palm up and brushed his lips over the faint pulse on the inside of her wrist.
 “Forgive me, Mia.”

 A tingle shivered through her body, curling her toes.
-She had never seen him smile, not like the one she now experienced, and she was positive he felt her tremble.
+She had never received such a provocative gesture from him and she was positive he felt her tremble.

 Sweeping a stray wisp of hair off her cheek, he took a long moment to examine every feature on her face.